mibrs/mibrs.github.io/_posts/23-03-21-Get-Started-With-Alice3-Part7.md

 We continue to use the game we have started to build two posts before.
 In this post we will change the game as follows.

-- When the teen comes close to a tree with treasure, there will only be a sound.
-Then the player knows that there is a new treasure close by.
+- When the teen comes close to a tree with treasure, there will be a sound and the treasure becomes visible.
+So the player knows that there is a new treasure close by, but cannot see it yet.
 - The player has then to steer the teen so that he can see the treasure.
-- Once the treasure is visible, the player has to click on it with the mouse.
+- Once the treasure is visible for the player, he has to click on it with the mouse.
 For the mouse handling, we need to create a new event listener.
 Once the mouse has been clicked, points are added to the teen's counter.
 Adding points is done with a new procedure ```addPoint```.
 - There is mechanism in place so that a treasure can only count once.

 First we need to decide where (which class?) to define our new procedure ```addPoint```.
 As the count property is defined in class ```TeenPerson``` and the count is "belonging' to this person, we create the new procedure there.